SirLynix/obs-kinect/README.md

 ## Does this plugin works for the Kinect v1?

-It should, since this plugin relies on the official Kinect for Windows SDK which works with both Kinect devices.
+Not yet, I hope I will be able to add support for it in the future.

 ## I have a Kinect for Xbox One, how can I use it on my computer?

 Unfortunately, Microsoft used a proprietary port on the Xbox One.
 You have to buy a USB 3.0 and AC adapter to use it on your computer (search for PeakLead Kinect to USB on Amazon).

-Don't forget to install the [Kinect for Windows runtime](https://www.microsoft.com/en-us/download/details.aspx?id=44559) before using this plugin
+Don't forget to install the [Kinect for Windows runtime](https://www.microsoft.com/en-us/download/details.aspx?id=44559) before using this plugin.

 ## What is the use of having access to the depth and infrared images?